Cobb Memorial Library

 Cobb Memorial Library is a historic library building in Truro, Massachusetts.
 The library was established through a donation by Elisha Wiley Cobb made in memory of his parents, and was built in 1912.
 It is a rare example of Craftsman style architecture in the town.
 The building served as the town's main library until 1999, when a new building was constructed in North Truro.
 The building has since been converted for use by the Truro Historical Society.

+The library was designed by Boston architect J. Williams Beal.
+Beal had previously designed Cobb's house, completed in 1896, at Beach Bluff in Swampscott.

 The library was listed on the National Register of Historic Places in 2013.